Watch an overview of the Founder Institute below:

 How does the application process work?

-After submitting an application and paying the $0 USD Application Fee, candidates will be sent an Admissions Test right after the Early Admissions deadline or after the Final Admissions deadline.
+After submitting an application and paying the $50 SGD Application Fee, candidates will be sent an Admissions Test right after the Early Admissions deadline or after the Final Admissions deadline.
 Candidates will have three days to finish the Admissions Test, which takes just over an hour to complete, and then they will either be Accepted or put on a Waiting List.
-Accepted Founders have three days to pay the $900 USD Course Fee and upload the signed Founder Agreement in order to enroll.
+Accepted Founders have three days to pay the $1000 SGD Course Fee and upload the signed Founder Agreement in order to enroll.
+In addition, the Course Fee is FULLY REFUNDABLE during the first week of program sessions, so that our participants can make an informed decision about the program.

 What is the time commitment required by a Founder?